huntdatacenter/BlueBox/README.md

 pip3 install -r files/requirements.txt
 ```

-## Setup on IAAS nodes (workers)
+## List of nodes - inventory

-Before using your IAAS nodes update the node list in `hosts.txt` in GNU parallel format.
+Before using your IAAS nodes create the node list in `hosts.txt`.
+Follow GNU parallel format.
 Where `N` is number of CPUs available, ubuntu is a user, and `node-X-IP` should be replace
 with IPs of nodes.